ibm-cloud-docs/openshift/odf-virt-performance.md

 ```
 {: pre}

-For a full list of ODF add-on parameters, see [OpenShift Data Foundation parameter reference](/docs/openshift?topic=openshift-openshift_storage_parameters).
+For all ODF add-on parameters, see [OpenShift Data Foundation parameter reference](/docs/openshift?topic=openshift-openshift_storage_parameters).

 ## Configuring OSD pod resource limits
 {: #odf-virt-osd-resources}

 Object Storage Daemon (OSD) pods store data and participate in data placement and replication.
-For high I/O virtualization workloads, you can increase the CPU and memory limits on OSD pods to help reduce resource bottlenecks.
+For virtualization workloads with high I/O, you can increase CPU and memory limits on OSD pods to help reduce bottlenecks.

 ### Check current OSD resource limits
 {: #odf-virt-osd-check}

-Before you modify resource limits, check the current CPU and memory settings that are assigned to your OSD pods.
-Note the current requests and limits so that you can compare them with actual usage and with the updated values later in the process.
+Before you modify resource limits, check the current CPU and memory settings for your OSD pods.
+Note the current requests and limits so that you can compare them with actual usage and the updated values later.

 ```sh
 oc get pods -n openshift-storage -l app=rook-ceph-osd \